Martyna Wojciechowska: Media career

-At the age of 19 she began her career as a presenter for the iconic automotive program “Automaniak” for Polish broadcaster TVN.
+At the age of 19, Wojciechowska began her career as a presenter for the iconic automotive program “Automaniak” for Polish broadcaster TVN.
 She presented programs including Big Brother, Mission Martyna, and Kids with Class.
 Since September 2009 she has presented the weekly series Woman at the edge of the world.
 As a journalist, she worked for magazines including The world of motorbikes (Swiat motocykli), Auto moto, Playboy and Voyage.
 In February 2007 she became the editor in chief of National Geographic Poland and National Geographic Traveler.
 She is also a head editor of Polish-English monthly travel magazine Kaleidscope.

 The woman at the edge of the world

 The series started in 2008 and is now in its 10th season.
 It is aired every Sunday at TVN.
 Each episode focuses on Martyna traveling to a different country where she meets a new woman.
 Along with introducing the story of the main character, the program reveals the bigger picture of the hosting country and women’s status.
 The series covers female points of view, but occasionally episodes will also feature male subjects.
 Every episode brings out social issues from within the host country, among them: sexism, violence, poverty, animal cruelty, human trafficking, work ethics, and human rights.
 Among many topics, it has featured: the smallest woman in the world Jyoti Amage, a Colombian female wrestler, a student of the Shaolin School, a geisha from Kyoto, women of the Long Necks Tribe in Myanmar, a female sapper, a female pilot from Tanzania and fa’afafine people of Samoa.